Rudolf Diels

-Rudolf Diels (16 December 1900 – 18 November 1957) was a German civil servant and head of the Gestapo in 1933–34.
+Rudolf Diels (16 December 1900 – 18 November 1957) was a German civil servant and first head of the Gestapo from 1933 to 1934.
 He obtained the rank of SS-Oberführer and was a protégé of Hermann Göring.

+Diels was forced from the Gestapo by Reichsführer-SS Heinrich Himmler.
+Aided by Göring, he later held several government posts: serving as assistant police commissioner of Berlin and the administrative president of Cologne.
+In the 1940s, Diels refused to participate in anti-Jewish initiatives.

+Diels was imprisoned in 1944 after the July bomb plot to kill Adolf Hitler.
+He survived the war, and worked in the post-war government of Lower Saxony.

 Early life

 Diels was born in Berghausen in the Taunus, the son of a farmer.
 He went to school in Wiesbaden.
 He served in the army towards the end of World War I and was posted in Haguenau, Alsace in an intelligence role.
 After the war, he studied law at the University of Marburg from 1919.
-At university he had a reputation as a drinker and philanderer.
+At university, he had a reputation as a drinker and philanderer.
 While there he also received a number of dueling scars resulting from the academic fencing once practised by young upper-class Austrians and Germans.